ricardoom/dominotrono/content/portfolio/nypl-redesign.md

         {{< copy_wrapper
           class="details-grid__twoByTwo copy-block__center" >}}
-          The login drop down in the header is completely keyboard and assistive device compatible.
+          The login drop-down in the header is completely keyboard and assistive device-compatible.
 This portion was particularly challenging due to an overabundance of breakpoints to accommodate a large variety of viewports and devices.
 The majority of the SCSS for this particular feature was written by me.
         {{< /copy_wrapper>}}

         {{< image_cld
          class="details-grid__twoByTwo image-block__left"
          data-src="https://res.cloudinary.com/toupeeproofbullets/image/upload/q_auto,w_auto,c_scale,f_auto/v1582755269/nypl-dot-org/nypl.login-dt.jpg"

-         alt="a detail image of the dropdown login dialog" figcaption="Desktop and tablet version of the login dropdown"
+         alt="a detailed image of the dropdown login dialog" figcaption="Desktop and tablet version of the login dropdown"
         >}}